-$$CPI\ Growth{pct+1} = \beta_1 Material{pct} + \beta_2 Material{pct} \times Covid_t + \nu{ct} + \mu{pc} + \epsilon{pct}, \qquad (1)$$ where p is a product, c is a country, and t is a quarter. $Material{pct}$ measures the share of firms producing product p for the market in country c indicating that their production is constrained by supply chain bottlenecks.
+$$\Delta CPI{pct+1} = \beta_1 Material{pct} + \mu{pc} + \nu{ct} + \xi{pt} + \epsilon{pct}, \tag{1}$$ where p is a product, c is a country, and t is a quarter. $Material{pct}$ measures the share of firms producing product p for the market in country c indicating that their production is constrained by supply chain bottlenecks.
 The sample period spans 2019:Q1 to 2022:Q4 at a quarterly frequency.
-We use 2019 as our "base year."
-The $Covid_t$ dummy is equal to one for the period after the start of the COVID-19 pandemic (i.e., after and including 2020:Q2) and zero otherwise.
 We measure the CPI growth in quarter t as the yearly CPI growth from quarter t-3 to quarter t+1.
-This approach allows us to gauge the effect of our independent variable of interest ( $Material{pct}$ ) in quarter t on the one-quarter ahead dependent variable of interest ( $CPI \ Growth{pct+1}$ ), while accounting for seasonality by taking the same quarter in the previous year as base year for the growth calculation.
+This approach allows us to gauge the effect of our independent variable of interest ($Material{pct}$) in quarter t on the one-quarter ahead dependent variable of interest (ΔCPI{pct+1}), while accounting for seasonality by taking the same quarter in the previous year as base year for the growth calculation.

-By including country-quarter and product-country fixed effects, we isolate the effect of firms' perceived supply constraints holding constant the time-varying demand at the country level.
-Specifically, the country-quarter fixed effects absorb all shocks at the national level that might affect price levels (e.g., country-level demand shocks, energy shocks, government support packages, changes in tax legislation and national regulations).
-The product-country fixed effects control for time-invariant product-country characteristics.
+In our most stringent specification, we include product-country (μ{pc}), country-quarter (ν{ct}), and product-quarter (ξ{pt}) fixed effects, which allows us to isolate the effect of firms' supply constraints while holding constant time-varying demand at both the country and product levels.
+Specifically, the country-quarter fixed effects absorb all national shocks that might influence prices (e.g., country-level demand shocks, energy shocks, government support packages, changes in tax legislation and national regulations).
+Product-quarter fixed effects account for shocks common to a given product across all countries in a given period, while product-country fixed effects control for time-invariant characteristics specific to each product-country pair.
+Identification thus comes from variation across countries within the same product and quarter, net of national-level shocks.
+Specifications including product-quarter fixed effects are particularly demanding, as supply shocks often exhibit high commonality across producers of the same product, leaving limited identifying variation.

 Our analysis includes firms in both manufacturing and services.
-For manufacturing firms, we observe supply chain constraints ( $Material{pct}$ ), alongside other supply factors ( $Labor{pct}$ , $Financial{pct}$ , and $Other{pct}$ ).
+For manufacturing firms, we observe supply chain constraints ($Material{pct}$), alongside other supply factors ($Labor{pct}$, $Financial{pct}$, and $Other{pct}$).
 These variables represent the share of firms that report being constrained by each respective factor.
-For services, we observe shortages in equipment and space ( $Equipment{pct}$ ), in addition to the constraints $Labor{pct}$ , $Financial{pct}$ , and $Other{pct}$ .
-We conservatively measure supply chain constraints solely using the $Material{pct}$ variable, setting this variable to zero for service firms.
+For services, we observe shortages in equipment and space ($Equipment{pct}$), in addition to the constraints $Labor{pct}$, $Financial{pct}$, and $Other{pct}$.
+We conservatively measure supply chain constraints solely using the $Material{pct}$ variable, setting this variable to zero for service firms.5

-The first column of Table 1 shows that reported supply chain constraints are positively associated with CPI growth in the post-pandemic period (after 2020:Q2) relative to 2019.
-Specifically, a one standard deviation higher supply chain constraint is associated with a 1.3pp higher annual CPI growth in the COVID-19 pandemic period, which suggests a meaningful pass-through of supply-side frictions to consumer prices.
+The first column of Table 1 shows that supply chain constraints are positively associated with CPI growth.
+Specifically, a one standard deviation higher supply chain constraint value is associated with a 1.1pp higher annual CPI growth, which suggests a meaningful pass-through of supply-side frictions to consumer prices.

-In Column (2), we further control for the contemporaneous energy cost shock by including the interaction term $Energy\ Use{pc} \times Energy\ Inflation{ct}$ , which allows us to disentangle the effect of supply chain frictions on inflation from the impact of rising energy costs. $Energy\ Inflation{ct}$ is the time-varying country-level CPI index for energy, capturing the evolution of a country's overall energy costs over time. $Energy\ Use{pc}$ is an industry-country pair's energy input before the COVID-19 pandemic, measured in 2019 and scaled by the country's total energy use.
-The year 2019 provides a pre-COVID baseline for energy usage, reflecting "normal" economic conditions without pandemic-related distortions.
-Column (2) shows that accounting for energy costs does not significantly alter the coefficient capturing the impact of supply chain frictions, suggesting that, in terms of pass-through to CPI growth, the shocks
+In Column (2), we further control for the contemporaneous energy cost shock by including the interaction term $Energy\ Use{pc} \times Energy\ Inflation{ct}$, which allows us to disentangle the effect of supply chain frictions on inflation from the impact of rising energy costs. $Energy\ Inflation{ct}$ is the time-varying country-level CPI index for energy, capturing the evolution of a country's overall energy costs over time. $Energy\ Use{pc}$ is an industry-country pair's energy input before the COVID-19 pandemic, measured in 2019 and scaled by the country's total energy use.
+The year 2019 provides a pre-COVID baseline for energy usage, reflecting

-&lt;sup>4This approach attenuates the estimated magnitude of an eventual supply chain constraint pass-through in the full sample.
+5This approach attenuates the estimated magnitude of an eventual supply chain constraint pass-through in the full sample.

-&lt;sup>5Our results are robust to employing the nonscaled energy input level.
+6Our results are robust to employing the nonscaled energy input level.